Hootsuite vs Sprout vs Social Report vs Social Pilot

 Knowing which scheduling tool to choose can be difficult when you don’t know what you need or what one tool does that another doesn’t.
 Overall, it depends on you personally and what you get on best with.

 Hootsuite was founded in 2008 and is a bit of a veteran when it comes to social media management.
-It is the most familiar of the three and is used by over 20% of companies to manage their social media.
+It is the most familiar of the four and is used by over 20% of companies to manage their social media.

 Sprout Social was founded in 2010 and is relatively new to the social media management world.
 However, it has been rapidly growing in popularity since it’s launch.